make-me/make-me/README.md

     $ make GRUE_CONFIG=default path/to/model

 `GRUE_CONFIG=name` controls the slicer config to use.
-These are stored in `./config/` in the project root and two configs are included.
+These are stored in `./config/` in the project root and three configs are included.

 * `default` - The default configuration, it's used if no config is specified.
 * `support` - A slicer configuration that generates support structures